About Our Community

 The value of individual shares increases annually based on the CPI increase for the previous year.
 For example, in October 2020, the Board approved an increase of 2.1% based on the CPI for the San Francisco Bay Area.

-We are able to keep our monthly fees low by managing our own property.
-Each member contributes eight hours of work every month and serves on at least two committees (meetings last for one to two hours, on average):
+We are able to keep our monthly fees low by managing our property.
+Each member contributes eight hours of work each month and serves on two committees (1-2 hour meetings):

 Buildings & Grounds